-Once the scans are finished, they can be adjusted and viewed on a computer for evaluation.
+Once the scans are finished, they can be viewed and adjusted on a computer for evaluation.
 Typical findings on a MRI are: cerebellar herniation and compression, kinking of the medulla, attenuation of CSF, ventriculomegaly/hydrocephalus, and hydromyelia/syringomyelia (Fig 10).
 The essence of the CLM condition is an indentation of the cerebellum called cerebellar compression, which causes a secondary herniation of the cerebellum beneath the bone at the back of the skull (occipital bone) onto the spinal cord.
 The medulla is part of the brainstem, which resides beneath the cerebellum.
 The malformation can cause crowding at the back of the skull, which can cause the kinking of the medulla that is sometimes noted.